mschindler83/power-cropper/README.md

 -   **Auto-Adjusting Dimensions:** Automatically adjusts crop dimensions based on user preference for portrait or landscape orientation.
 -   **Quick Save:** Save the cropped image with a single click or by pressing the 'S' key.
 -   **Delete Image:** Delete the current image using the 'X' key.
+-   **Resize Image:** Resize the current image to max 1024 pixel (retaining the aspect ratio) using the 'R' key.
 -   **Cropped Image Counter:** Keeps track of the number of images cropped at each dimension.
 -   **Jump to Last Cropped:** Jump to the last cropped image with the E key.
 -   **Scrollable Canvas:** Supports mousewheel scrolling for both vertical and horizontal navigation within the image.